shayestehfard/AlignGraph/README.md

 ## AlignGraph:

-A group of generative models that combine fast and efficient tractable graph alignment methods with a family of deep generative models and are thus invariant to node permutations.
+A group of generative models that combine fast and efficient tractable graph alignment methods with a family of deep generative models and are thus invariant to node permutations [Paper](https://epubs.siam.org/doi/pdf/10.1137/1.9781611977653.ch31).

 ## Dependencies